GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/03_api_reduction.rst

 Stack Science reduced images
 ----------------------------

-.. todo: ?BQ? make .tar.gz file available for public access and change the url below.
+.. todo: @bquint make .tar.gz file available for public access and change the url below.
-.. todo:: ?BQ? make .tar.gz file available for public access and change the url below.
+.. todo:: @bquint make .tar.gz file available for public access and change the url below.

 Now you will have to stack your images.
 For that, you must be aware that